kmi0817/DID-Credential-Site/README.md

 ## 5. How to issue a credential? 🤔

-    1) Login First, if you want to issue a credentail
+    1) Login First, if you want to issue a credential
     2) ...

 ## 6. How it works 🙋